TheJaberi/forum/.kanbn/tasks/user-admin-sign-in.md

   date: 2023-11-07T15:40:35.404Z
   - Use struct if there is no access to table
   - Build the struct to match proposed table attributes
+- author: aalali
+  date: 2023-11-10T11:16:07.530Z
+  branch created named user-admin-sign-in but the task is not assigned to anyone yet, check the branch if you think there is a better way to do it you can erase the code and start from scratch.